microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 }
 ```

+Allocating multiple qubits with nested `using` statements makes it clear which qubit initializer expression corresponds to which variable name, but at the cost of many levels of unnecessary indentation.

-Example 4a: A clean qubit and a borrowed qubit.
-This can only be expressed with nested blocks, not with tuple destructuring.
+**Example 4a:** A clean qubit and a borrowed qubit.
+When `using` and `borrowing` statements are mixed, nested blocks are required; tuple destructuring is not possible.

 ```qsharp
 operation UsingAndBorrowing() : Result {